REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Grey squirrel Sciurus carolinensis F

-Red squirrel Tamiasciurus hudsonicus F
+Red squirrel Tamiasciurus hudsonicus FM

 Meadow vole Microtus pennsylvanicus field mouse